MusLead/UNO_PuM/Journal and Rule.md

-so I found that it is not really the colour class (even though yes the class is somewhat fragile, because it takes some memory, can lead to memory leak) but it was not really of that, because the test has busy waiting, that eats a lot of memory! so, i set a Thread.sleep to make sure that FXRobot does not run simultaneously with JavaFX source code (espicially when the robot runs the program )
+so I found that it is not really the colour class (even though yes the class is somewhat fragile, because it takes some memory, can lead to memory leak) but it was not really of that, because the test has busy waiting, that eats a lot of memory! so, I set a Thread.sleep to make sure that FXRobot does not run simultaneously with JavaFX source code (especially when the robot runs the program )

+The other things that i found interesting is that my GameService has a failure that will lead to async failure.
+Everytime robots draws a Wildcard, they could draw something that does not have a colour. and i thought it because the async execution. but it wasn't that.
+It was because that in Playgame, the wildcard will be placed by the bot1 or whoever the bot is and the colour will remain null.

+i add more statement on the if-condition, so that it will only accept wildcard that has colour in it.